 Most clinics schedule two to three beta draws before the first ultrasound at around 6 to 7 weeks.
 If your levels are rising but more slowly than expected, if you're experiencing symptoms like cramping or bleeding, or if there is concern about an ectopic pregnancy, your doctor may draw betas more frequently.

 Symptoms during this period can be confusing.
-Light spotting can be completely normal.
-Cramping can be normal.
-The absence of pregnancy symptoms does not mean something is wrong.
-Try to resist reading your body's signals as definitive evidence, because they rarely are at this stage.
+Light spotting or cramping can happen, and the absence of pregnancy symptoms does not automatically mean something is wrong.
+Try to resist reading your body's signals as definitive evidence, and contact your clinic for heavy bleeding, worsening pain, dizziness, or anything that feels concerning.

 When to reach out to your care team